 You must register in person yourself and take a short oral placement examination.

-Registration is held in Room 102 of the Parkvale Building (200 Meyran Avenue) during the following times:
+Registration is held in the Parkvale Building (200 Meyran Avenue) during the following times:

 Registration and the oral placement exam take approximately 10 to 15 minutes, but please allow additional wait time.